panubo/docker-sensu-aio/README.md

+# DEPRECATED - this is an obsolete version of Sensu that should no longer be used

 ## Sensu All in One

 This image is a quick way to get started with Sensu.
 It includes the following